muchshofiudin/SCARA-robot-Manipulator-Project/README.md

 **********************************************************************************************************

-NOtE: if link broken you can message me on my twitter,
+NOtE: if link broken you can message me on my twitter, or more information needed